Why Reverse Osmosis Is the Gold Standard for Microplastic Removal

 If water waste is a concern, you can repurpose drain water for watering plants, mopping floors, or other non-drinking uses.
 Some systems also allow you to adjust the drain ratio, though this can affect water quality.

-Our recommendation: For most households, the iSpring RCC7AK at ~$199 offers the best balance of performance, certification, remineralization, and value.
+Our recommendation: For most households, the iSpring RCC7AK offers the best balance of performance, certification, remineralization, and value.
 If you want the fastest flow and smartest features, upgrade to the Waterdrop G3P800.
 If you cannot install anything, the AquaTru Countertop is the clear choice.

 Frequently Asked Questions